Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

+\textbf{Message Modification:} Message modification means that a hacker intercepts messages and changes their contents, which contains message change, message insertion, and message deletion.
+Message modification is more likely to occur in the ground segment, where the hacker illegally obtains the data operation permission and modifies the message.
+Subsequently, these modified messages may result in some wrong decisions.
+To combat the message modification attack, existing SCSs typically consider the employment of Intrusion Detection Systems (IDS) and encryption algorithms \cite{IDS1}.

+\textbf{Denial of Service:} A DoS attack is that a hacker means to shut down a device or network, making it inaccessible to its intended users.
+A DoS attack tends to occur in the ground segment and the space segment of LEO SCSs.
+There are many methods for carrying out DoS attacks.
+The most common method of attack occurs when a hacker floods a network server with traffic.
+In this type of DoS attack, the hacker sends requests to the target satellite all the time.
+The target satellite is busy responding to these illegal requests, resulting in authorized users being ignored.
+On the other hand, the ground segment is responsible for the authentication of legitimate users.
+The hacker may forge a legitimate user in the ground segment to request authentication.
+As the junk requests are processed constantly, the ground segment is overwhelmed.

-The IoT botnet in which malware source code was leaked in early 2015 is a typical paradigm of node compromise attacks \cite{IoTbonet}.
-IoT botnets, created as hackers, infect numerous IoT devices and recruit them to launch large-scale node compromise attacks.
-These attacks are difficult to detect and mitigate, because they use hit-and-run tactics that originate from numerous IoT vectors distributed around the world.
-Furthermore, these compromised nodes may also trick other legitimate nodes into compromised nodes \cite{Sensorsecurity}.
-It is challenging to detect compromised nodes, because the behaviour of these compromised nodes and legitimate nodes is hard to distinguish.
-Using code patches is a common method of mitigating the probabilities of these events \cite{YulongzouPLS}.
+Attackers also exploit issues or device weaknesses to orchestrate a synchronized DoS attack to a single target, which is co-called Distributed DoS (DDoS).
+The IoT botnet in which malware source code was leaked in early 2015 is a typical paradigm of DDoS attacks \cite{IoTbonet} in terrestrial IoT networks.
+IoT botnets, created as hackers, infect numerous IoT devices and recruit them to launch large-scale DDoS attacks.
+Furthermore, with the continued proliferation of LEO mega-constellations, the large number of LEO satellites also become the potential target of DDoS attacks \cite{IoSatDDoS}.
+These attacks are difficult to detect and mitigate because they use hit-and-run tactics that originate from numerous IoT vectors distributed around the world \cite{DDOS1}.